Cradle Song (1953 film)

 Cradle Song (Canción de cuna) is a 1953 Mexican film.
 It was directed by Fernando de Fuentes.
+It is one of several films based on a successful play by the Spanish authors Maria and Gregorio Sierra Martinez.

 Plot

 The daughter of a prostitute is abandoned in a convent where a nun cares for her, as she asks to not be taken to an hospice.